mosesn/dendrology-experiment/README.md

 ## Next Steps

-### recur
-Since clojure doesn't automatically do tail call elimination, I need to understand how recur works and restructure all of my recursive methods to use that.

 ### generate a tree diagram
 svg or pic might be useful

 ### functional bfs
 Apparently this is simple with zippers.
 Another way to do it would seemingly be to just pass a queue of nodes, so let's try both ways.
+On closer inspection, the queue is a little tricky because

 [0]: https://www.youtube.com/watch?v=j649Tr25RyA